conda/infrastructure/templates/HOW_WE_USE_GITHUB.md

 Core maintainers help with sorting issues, making decisions regarding closing issues and setting feature work priorities, among other sorting-related tasks.

-### How do items show up for sorting?
+### How do items show up on the Roadmap Board?

-New issues that are opened in any of the repositories in the [conda GitHub organization][conda-org] are reviewed in the repository issue tracker first, and core maintainers manually add issues to the ["Sorting" tab of the project board][project-sorting] once they are ready to start planning or work.
+New issues that are opened in any of the repositories in the [conda GitHub organization][conda-org] are reviewed in the repository issue tracker first.
+Core maintainers manually add issues to the [Refinement tab of the Roadmap Board][project-refinement] once they are sorted and accepted for planned work.
 Newly opened pull requests are automatically added to the [Review board][project-review] by [`.github/workflows/project.yml`][workflow-project].

 The GitHub workflows in the [`conda/infrastructure`][infrastructure] repository are viewed as canonical; the [`.github/workflows/sync.yml` workflow][workflow-sync] pushes any modifications to other repositories from there and individual repositories can pull additional files using the [`.github/workflows/update.yml`][workflow-update] workflow.

-### What is done about the issues in the "Sorting" tab?
+### What is done during issue sorting?

-Issues in the ["Sorting" tab of the project board][project-sorting] are considered ready for the following procedures:
+During sorting in the issue tracker, issues are reviewed for the following outcomes:

 - Mitigation via short-term workarounds and fixes
 - Redirection to the correct project